longkun158/HealthQuestion/README.md

-# Principal Components Analysis and Factor Analysis
+# Principal Components Analysis and Factor Analysis (In R)

 ## Abstract: